Medium Difficult Bible Person Quiz with Answers

 This orphaned Jewish maiden married a Persian king.

-Her original name was Hadassah, which she later changed to Esther.
+Esther's original name was Hadassah, which she later changed to Esther.

 Mordecai, her cousin, took her in after she became an orphan.